 If your home improvements are likely to be particularly expensive, and you don’t expect to move for a very long time – if at all – you might want to consider equity release.

 Equity release allows you to unlock some of your property wealth without having to sell your home.
 You’ll either be provided with a lump sum or you can choose to draw down funds as and when you need them.
-The loan and interest only have to be repaid when you move into long term care or die and the property is sold .
+The loan and interest usually only have to be repaid when you move into long term care or die and the property is sold, although you may have the option to make repayments if you want to before this point.

 However, equity release comes with its downsides.
-Not only are there fees involved with setting it up, but interest rates tend to be higher than standard mortgage rates.
+Not only are there fees involved with setting it up, but interest rates tend to be higher than standard mortgage rates, and they are much steeper than they used to be following a series of increases in the Bank of England base rate.

 Releasing equity from your home may also affect your entitlement to means-tested benefits and will reduce the value of any inheritance you might have planned to leave.